doorbash/colyseus-kotlin/README.md

     public void onOpen(String id) {
         System.out.println("Client.onOpen();");
         System.out.println("colyseus id: " + id);
-        // you can store id on device and pass it to client next time:
+        // You can store id on device and pass it to client next time:
         // Client = new Client("ws://localhost:3000", id);
     }